microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ### Test the call

-Inside the `src/acs-to-external/front` folder, you will find a `.env.example` file.
-Rename this file to `.env` and fill in the `BACKEND_URL` with the URL of your backend server which is `http://localhost:8080` by default.
+Inside the `src/acs-to-external/front` folder, you will find a `.env.example` file. **Duplicate** this file and name it `.env` and fill in the `BACKEND_URL` with the URL of your backend server which is `http://localhost:8080` by default.
 Make sure the backend server is running.

 You can now start the frontend by running the following commands: